 Abu Dhabi mortgage rates 2026: compare home loans from 12+ banks

 This page is the Abu Dhabi-specific cut of every mortgage we track.
-The most important thing to know about buying in the capital is the 2% ADM transfer fee — half of Dubai's 4% — which alone saves over AED 20,000 on a AED 1M property.
+The most important thing to know about buying in the capital is the 2% ADM transfer fee: half of Dubai's 4%.
+This alone saves over AED 20,000 on a AED 1M property.
 Compare every product side by side using our full rate tracker or check what you can borrow with the 90-second eligibility tool.

 Best Abu Dhabi mortgage and home loan rates today